deanbushmiller/Vuln-Assessment-Analyst/README.md

 2. In the top navigation, to the right of the search bar, click the "shell" icon that looks like a terminal prompt to launch CloudShell (it will take a few moments to initialize the environment)
 3. Run the following three commands to copy the public AMI's into your account

-aws ec2 copy-image --name kali-linux --source-image-id ami-0e0c5931cfadd2102 --source-region us-east-1
+`aws ec2 copy-image --name kali-linux --source-image-id ami-0e0c5931cfadd2102 --source-region us-east-1`

-aws ec2 copy-image --name metasploitable3-linux --source-image-id ami-0b186198cc048aa9d --source-region us-east-1
+`aws ec2 copy-image --name metasploitable3-linux --source-image-id ami-0b186198cc048aa9d --source-region us-east-1`

-aws ec2 copy-image --name metasploitable3-windows --source-image-id ami-0194bde26e73f72e2 --source-region us-east-1
+`aws ec2 copy-image --name metasploitable3-windows --source-image-id ami-0194bde26e73f72e2 --source-region us-east-1`

 Copy the names to text editor

 ADVANCED TRICK: you can run all three at once by adding a space && space between them.
 If you use an editor without line wrap this will BREAK.
+'aws ec2 copy-image --name kali-linux --source-image-id ami-0e0c5931cfadd2102 --source-region us-east-1 && aws ec2 copy-image --name metasploitable3-linux --source-image-id ami-0b186198cc048aa9d --source-region us-east-1 && aws ec2 copy-image --name metasploitable3-windows --source-image-id ami-0194bde26e73f72e2 --source-region us-east-1'

 **Important: Each command will output an _ImageId_.
 YOUR ImageId is NOT typically the orginal ImageId.
 You need to copy these 3 to a local text file and keep them for the deployment steps below.**